jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

 ********************************************
 [Data processing]
+The data processing files can be found inside the folder data_processing:
-ExtractApiBasNucInfo.m : used to extract the apical node, basal node, and nucleus center information.
+    * ExtractApiBasNucInfo.m: used to extract the apical node, basal node, and nucleus center information.
-CalcApicalCurvature.m : used to calculate the apical curvature using the apical node of each individual cell.
+    * CalcCellHeight.m: used to calculate the cell height using the apical and basal nodes of each individual cell.
-CalcBasalCurvature.m : used to calculate the basal curvature using the basal node of each individual cell.
+    * CalcNuclearPositioning.m: used to calculate the nuclear positioning using the apical node, basal node and nucleus center of each individual cell.

-Both CalcApicalCurvature and CalcBasalCurvature include cell height calculation.
-The curvature calculated here is the Menger curvature.
+1. TheExtractApiBasNucInfo.m must be ran first.
+It requires the following inputs:

-1. The input for cell information has to be extracted manually from files with a "detailedStat_" prefix.
+     (i) The input for cell information has to be extracted manually from files with a "detailedStat_" prefix.
          Every triplet (row-wise, i.e. row1 ~ row3) represents the apical node, basal node, and nucleus center position, respectively.
-2. For simulations involving growth, the order of cells must be entered to acquire the correct curvature calculation.
+     (ii) For simulations involving growth, the order of cells must be entered to acquire the correct calculations.
           The cell order can be found in the printout created (see EpiScale_run.sh).
 For the detail on what information is presented in the files with "detailedStat_" prefix, see detailedStat_example.txt in the dataOutput folder.
+2. Then the files CalcCellHeight.m and CalcNuclearPositioning.m can be ran to extract the cell height and nuclear positioning for any desired simulation.